 Instructions

-- Preheat oven to 350°F. Line a baking sheet with parchment paper or a silicone baking mat.
+- Preheat oven to 350ยฐF.
+Line a baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - Using your hands or a rolling pin, flatten each biscuit into a 4 inch round.

-- Wrap dough around meatball and cheese, pressing edges to seal.
-Place seam side down, leaving room for spreading on prepared baking sheet.
+- Place 1 meatball and 2 tablespoons marinaraย in center of each dough round.
+Top with 2 tablespoons of cheese.
+Wrap dough around meatball and cheese, pressing edges to seal.
+Place seam side down, leaving room for spreadingย on prepared baking sheet.
 Continue until all biscuits have been completed.
+Do not overstuff or they can bust open when baking.

 - In a small bowl, whisk together melted butter, garlic, Italian seasoning and salt.
 Evenly spoon on top of each biscuit.